Chapter 9 in the R.M. Dolin book, “Truth and Trust in Crisis,” 2021

 Additionally, and hang on to your freshly poured Chardonnay for this, there are no known cases of an infected child passing COVID to adults.
 Don’t repeat that to your local school board, or DOJ agents will arrest you for domestic terrorism.
 Also, and this is where you and I need to be serious, since lockdowns and school closures started, more children have died from suicide and overdoses than from COVID[10].
 Our kids need to be in school for their social health, mental health, emotional health, and physical health.
 As a nation, we picked a horrible time to be leaderless, and regardless of the outcome of the November elections, that’s not going to change, even after we get our nonvaccine vaccine.

-Finally, there’s the issue of a post-pandemic second wave, I made my August projection based on available quantitative and qualitative evidence asserting COVID is human engineered so any second wave will be innocuous.
+Finally, there’s the issue of a post-pandemic second wave, I made my August projection based on available quantitative and qualitative evidence asserting COVID is manmade so any second wave will be innocuous.
 I pray to God I’m right, because if not, we’re in for a very nasty next couple of months.

 [1] Did the Second Wave of the 1918 Spanish Flu Kill 20 to 30 Million, While the First Wave Killed 3 to 5 Million? – Truth or Fiction?